AlexeiPelyushenko/AlexeiPelyushenko/README.md

 - 👋 Hi, I’m @AlexeiPelyushenko

 Welcome to my profile.
-There isn't much going on in my github at the moment but perhaps you'll be intrigued by some of the projects I've worked on.
+Feel free to check out the projects I worked on.
+The main ones are in AlexeiPely_Portfolio.
 You can reach me at alexpelyushenko@gmail.com